 Please leave a comment below or tag me on Instagram @cookathomemom.

 - 2 Tablespoon olive oil

 - 1/4 teaspoons garlic powder

 - Preheat the oven to 425°F (218°C).
 Wash the parsnips and trim the ends off.
 Optionally, peel the skins.Slice the parsnips into uniform pieces, about 1/2 inch wide by about 4 inches.

 - Toss to coat the parsnip fries with olive oil and season with salt, pepper, and garlic powder.

-- Lay on a parchment lined baking sheet and roast for 20-22 minutes, turning once halfway through. *Watch closely for burning ends as it gets close to the end of the cook time.
+- Lay on a parchment-lined baking sheet and roast for 20-22 minutes, turning once halfway through.
+Watch closely to make sure no pieces are burning as it gets close to the end of the cook time.